Women in the military: Sexual violence

-Sexual assault: What it is and the process

 Sexual assault is more likely to occur in the military than in the civilian population.
-One in four active-duty female military personnel will be sexually assaulted.
-The military has a Code Of Justice which defines sexual assault: rape, aggravated assault, abusive sexual assault, nonconsensual sodomy (forced oral or anal sex), or attempts to commit these acts.
+One-in-four active-duty female military personnel will be sexually assaulted.
+The military has a Code of Justice which defines sexual assault, rape, aggravated assault, abusive sexual assault, nonconsensual sodomy (forced oral or anal sex), or attempts to commit these acts.

-All of these acts are punishable by military law which begins by the victim going forward to their commander.
-It is then their job to make an inquiry on the perpetrator, however they also have the right to dismiss the claims.
-They can also the right to take non-judicial punishment or take it to high authority.
-If the perpetrator's punishment can go from dismissal, to dishonorable discharge to confinement in military prison.
-If found with the crime of rape the perpetrator can carry a lifetime of imprisonment to in extreme cases even execution.
-When women went to report their sexual assault 83% of the victims stated that their experiences with military legal personnel made them reluctant to seek further help.
+All of these acts are punishable by military law, which begins with the victim going forward to their commander.
+It is then the commander's job to make an inquiry on the perpetrator, however, they also have the right to dismiss the claims.
+They also have the right to issue non-judicial punishment or take the claim to a higher authority.
+The perpetrator's punishment can range from dismissal to dishonorable discharge, to confinement in military prison.
+If convicted of rape, the perpetrator could be imprisoned for life or in extreme cases even executed.
+83 percent of women who reported sexual assault stated that their experiences with military legal personnel made them reluctant to seek further help.

 Many victims in the military describe the response to and aftermath of sexual assault as more painful than the assault itself because of the unspoken "code of silence", which implies that women should keep quiet about their assault and not come forward to take action.
 Women expect that little will be done, so most cases go unreported.
-When they are reported and taken to court only ten percent of cases have the perpetrator charged for their crimes, which is a reason women won't come forward as they know little will come from it.
+When they are reported and taken to court, only ten percent of cases have the perpetrator charged for their crimes.

-Female soldiers have developed several techniques for avoiding sexual assault "including: (1) relying on support networks [buddy systems], (2) capitalizing on their status (associated with rank, age, time spent in military, or prior deployment experience, and (3) masking femininity through clothing to minimize violence exposure and to keep themselves and others safe during military service".
+Female soldiers have developed several techniques for avoiding sexual assault "including: (1) relying on support networks [buddy systems], (2) capitalizing on their status (associated with rank, age, time spent in the military, or prior deployment experience), and (3) masking femininity through clothing to minimize violence exposure and to keep themselves and others safe during military service".
 Such strategies leave the burden of addressing the problem on potential victims.
 Conversely, in many units, soldiers pair off as "buddies" who watch out for each other.
-In mostly male units, females buddy with males who then often become excessively protective, reducing the female's agency.
+In mostly male units, females buddy up with males, who then often become excessively protective, reducing the female's agency.

 A lawsuit seeks redress for military plaintiffs who claim to have been subjected to sexual assault.
 The Invisible War addresses this lawsuit and topic.